iqtree/iqtree.github.io/doc/Command-Reference.md

 ### Example usages:

-* Reconstruct a maximum-likelihood tree given a sequence alignment file `data.phy`:
+* Reconstruct a maximum-likelihood tree given a sequence alignment file `example.phy`:

-        iqtree -s data.phy
+        iqtree -s example.phy

-* Reconstruct a maximum-likelihood tree using 4 CPU cores and at most 8 GB RAM:
+* Reconstruct a maximum-likelihood tree using at most 8 GB RAM and automatically detect the number of cores to use:

+        # For version <= 1.5.X
-        iqtree-omp -s data.phy -nt 4 -mem 8G
+        iqtree-omp -s example.phy -nt AUTO -mem 8G

+        # For version >= 1.6.0, change iqtree-omp to just iqtree
+        iqtree -s example.phy -nt AUTO -mem 8G

-* Like above and also write all output to `myrun.*` files:
+* Like above but write all output to `myrun.*` files:

+        # For version <= 1.5.X
-        iqtree-omp -s data.phy -nt 4 -mem 8G -pre myrun
+        iqtree-omp -s example.phy -nt AUTO -mem 8G -pre myrun

+        # For version <= 1.6.0
+        iqtree -s example.phy -nt AUTO -mem 8G -pre myrun

 Checkpointing to resume stopped run